Penske Racing

 Newgarden began his racing career when he was 13 years old as he won numerous karting titles between 2006-2008 at New Castle (Ind.)
 Motorsports Park.
 After racing in Europe for a few years, he returned to the United States in 2011 and captured the Indy Lights series championship as he posted five wins and 10 podium finishes in 14 starts.
 The performance opened the door for Newgarden as he began competing in the NTT INDYCAR SERIES in 2012.

-A winter sports and fitness enthusiast who loves to travel abroad, Newgarden and his wife Ashley reside in Nashville, Tenn. with their young son, Kota.
+A winter sports and fitness enthusiast who loves to travel abroad, Newgarden and his wife Ashley reside in Nashville, Tenn. with their young sons, Kota and Stanley.
 He is a proud supporter of the Serious Fun Children's Network started by actor and racer, Paul Newman, and Wags and Walks animal adoption where the family adopted their dog, Axel.

 Newgarden Key Accomplishments